Jimbomoso/blog/posts/lame-programming-jokes.md

 ### What I learned:

-- The aysnc/await keywords make allow the function to pause running until the promise settles yet in an easier to write/understand syntax.
+- The aysnc/await keywords allow the function to pause running until the promise settles yet in an easier to write/understand syntax.